feliixx/mgodatagen/README.md

 configuration:
   -f, --file=<configfile>      JSON config file.
-This field is required -i, --indexonly              if present, mgodatagen will just try to rebuild index -s, --shortname              if present, JSON keys in the documents will be reduced
+This field is required -i, --indexonly              if present, mgodatagen will just try to rebuild index -a, --append                 if present, append documents to the collection without
-                               to the first two letters only ('name' => 'na') -a, --append                 if present, append documents to the collection without removing older documents or deleting the collection -n, --numWorker=<nb>         number of concurrent workers inserting documents
+                               removing older documents or deleting the collection -n, --numWorker=<nb>         number of concurrent workers inserting documents